TheoFABIEN/Late_blight_growth_model_with_imaging/README.md

 ***Contour detection***: find contours of the lesions after supervised segmentation for RGB images and unsupervised segmentation for Fv/Fm images.
 Build a table containing areas of detected contours for each leaf, according to segmentation modality, day, Phytophtora strain...and export it for further statistical analysis using R (soon avaliable on the repo).

-***Growth model***: Packages used by the model work on a Python 2.7 virtual environment.
+***Growth model***: To make it work, a Python 2.7 virtual environment is needed.
 All the dependancies are listed in the requirements.txt file.
+To install these, make shure you enabled the conda-forge channel.
 The model itself will be uploaded soon.

 Demo of the model: